Great Lakes Society Community

 We Are

-A Black-led, Black-serving, Black-focused nonprofit rooted in British Columbia β€” celebrating African and Indigenous heritage through arts, culture, and community.
+A Black-led, Black-serving registered nonprofit founded in 2010 in British Columbia β€” dedicated to arts, culture, education, and community empowerment.

 Built From Community,